sherzberg/learning-python-cmd/README.rst

 I have a need to be able to dynamically generate a command line utilites base on a module api.
 So this will be an area to POC that out.

+I used bits and pieces from `this blog post <http://blog.fogcreek.com/cheeky-python-a-redis-cli>`_.

 How do I run this?
 ==================